Sales operations best practices - Closing the sales to revenue gap

 This is why Aberdeen Group reports that best-in-class revenue teams are 74% more likely to have a strongly-integrated tech stack.
 Perhaps not surprisingly, the research firm also reported powerful results for organizations that take the next step beyond integrating their cloud stack to incorporate automation to replace error-prone manual labor.
 In fact, Aberdeen reports that organizations that automate their tech stack grow revenue 2.2x faster and capture profits that are nearly 3x higher than those that don’t.

 Those might sound like some very impressive theoretical figures from an analyst firm.
 But I’m guessing you’re more interested in something you can put into practice.
 Join me and Udemy’s senior manager of sales and marketing operations to go over exactly how the education leader used seamless cloud integrations and powerful automated workflows to tackle its operations challenges.
 Udemy used integration and automation to save 20+ hours of non-revenue labor per month and thousands of dollars in cold, hard cash...but most importantly of all, it freed up its sales team to actually go out there and sell.
-Register for our webinar and learn how you can add integration and automation to your sales operations best practices.
+Watch our webinar and learn how you can add integration and automation to your sales operations best practices.